aaronparker/aaronparker.github.io/_posts/2008-01-25-disable-adobe-updater-when-sequencing-cs3-apps.md

 Allowing Updater to run from within the bubble will cause user profile issues.
 I was going to address this in a separate post, but Rodney Medina has already said it so well here: [Can I sequence applications that update themselves?](http://www.softgridblog.com/?p=27).

-You can customise the Windows Installer source files to prevent Updater from installing; however disabling Updater is as simple as deleting the Updater5 programÂ folder:
+You can customise the Windows Installer source files to prevent Updater from installing; however disabling Updater is as simple as deleting the Updater5 program folder:

 [code]RD /Q /S "%CommonProgramFiles%\Adobe\Updater5"[/code]